jaydeverett/TikTalk/README.md

 3. At the end of the article's 2 hours, if your comment has the most likes, the article is transferred to your profile's trophy case.

+* Main feed is streamed via the Reddit r/worldnews API

 ---------------------------------------------------------